Tony Ferguson doesn't know which belt he is fighting for at UFC 223

-Before UFC 220, a press conference was held with the main event of UFC 222 in Max Holloway vs. Frankie Edgar and UFC 223 main event in Tony Ferguson vs. Khabib Nurmagomedov.
-However, there is a clear champion between Holloway and Edgar, as Holloway is the undisputed featherweight champion.
+Before UFC 220, a press conference was held for the main event of UFC 222, Max Holloway vs. Frankie Edgar, and UFC 223, Tony Ferguson vs. Khabib Nurmagomedov.
+There is a clear champion between Holloway and Edgar, as Holloway is the undisputed featherweight champion.
 But, between Ferguson and Nurmagomedov, Ferguson is the interim lightweight champion as Conor McGregor is the undisputed champion, but he may not be for very long.

 At the press conference, UFC President Dana White said that Ferguson and Nurmagomedov would be fighting for the undisputed lightweight belt.
 So that has to mean McGregor has been stripped?
 Well, not so fast.
-White refused to say McGregor has been stripped of his lightweight belt, so what belt are Ferguson and Nurmagomedov fighting for?
+White refused to say McGregor has been stripped of his lightweight belt.

-Ferguson like many fans has absolutely no idea, after the press conference.
-Ferguson joined Ariel Helwani’s show The MMA Hour on January 22nd, to discuss what belt he is fighting for.
+Ferguson, like many fans, has absolutely no idea.
+Ferguson joined Ariel Helwani’s show The MMA Hour on January 22 to discuss what belt he is fighting for.

-“We don’t know if we’re fighting for the real belt or not, Ferguson said on The MMA Hour.
+“We don’t know if we’re fighting for the real belt or not,” Ferguson said on The MMA Hour.
 “Dana White is telling us one thing on one [side] of the curtain and on the other side, he’s saying, ‘No, Conor McGregor is the champion.
 Go and do your homework.’
 Am I not the champ or am I the champ?
 Do you want to hype me up or do you not want to hype me up for this fight?”

 Ferguson made his UFC debut way back in 2011 and has since been on a mission to become the lightweight champ.
 However, he dealt with a ton of adversity along the way through injuries and opponents being injured.
 Ferguson, meanwhile, won the UFC interim lightweight belt back in October, after defeating Kevin Lee via triangle choke.